CinnamonYeti459/PokeAPI-Discord-Bot/README.md

 - More detailed Pokémon information, including abilities, ~~various sprites (like shiny versions)~~, and additional features.

+## TODO
+- Add more comments to the commands .cs file
+- Updat the images and available commands on the README.md

 ## License

 This project is open source.
 Feel free to contribute or report issues!